How To Fill Out a W9 for an LLC? (Step by Step Guide)

 S corporation tax status (S)

-An LLC that wants to be classed as an S corporation by the IRS must fill out Form 2553.
+An LLC that wants to be classified as an S corporation must first file Form 2553 with the IRS.

 Partnership tax status (P)